ritwika-das/ritwika-das.github.io/_pages/publications.md

 Work in Progress
 ------

-{% for post in site.research reversed %}
+{% for post in site.publications reversed %}
   {% if post.PublicationStatus == 'WorkInProgress' %}
     {% include archive-single.html %}
   {% endif %}